welovejeff/Blockchain-AI-Model-Paper/README.md

 # Blockchain-AI-Model-Paper
-Compensating Artists for their Contribution in Training AI: A Blockchain-based Solution for Secure and Automated Payment of image-based Smart Contracts
+Compensating Artists for their Contribution in Training AI: A Blockchain-based Solution for Secure and Automated Payment of image-based modeling

 # Introduction
 - Overview of the problem of artist compensation in the age of AI and machine learning